dacruzmathis/Life-Expectancy/README.md

 The project consist to make a study using data available online and advance arguments about all the factors responsible of Life Expectancy.
 Master 1 project made for the Data Science with Python cursus at Efrei Paris.
-Made by Da Cruz Mathis, Sivananthan Sarankan and Sebastiao-Esteves Kevin.
+Made with Sivananthan Sarankan and Sebastiao-Esteves Kevin.
 Here some results obtained by the study of a dozen of datasets about Life Expectancy :

 ## Study about USA